Increasing the secret key rates and point-to-multipoint extension for experimental coherent-one-way quantum key distribution protocol: COW practical implementation

 For distances $L=80$ km, $L=100$ km and $L=120$ km the theoretical counts $C_{th}$ (cps) (Eq.
 (3)), the experimental counts $C_{exp}$ (cps), the sifted key rate \textit{SKR} (bps), the QBER (the ratio of erroneous bits compared to the bits received, occurring due to noise in the quantum channel and SPDs) are shown in Figs. 4, 5, and 6, respectively.
-The experimental rates $C_{exp}$ and \textit{SKR} are compared using single SPD and dual SPDs in the data line.
+The experimental rates $C_{exp}$ and \textit{SKR} are compared using single SPD (1SPD) and dual SPDs (2SPD) in the data line.
 The SPD efficiency and dead-time can be varied as $\eta=0.15,0.20$ and the range of $t_d=15\muup s-100\muup s$.
 The $C_{exp}$ of single SPD matches with $C_{th}$ while the behavior of increased $C_{exp}$ of dual SPDs nearly matches with ideal $2 C_{th}$ and the \textit{SKR} increases using dual SPDs.
 However, as can be seen in the sub-figures (b) and (d) of Fig.s 4, 5, 6, the QBER increases when using dual detectors and is nearly 5-6\% for lower $t_d$, which is the threshold in QKD implementation to detect the presence of a potential eavesdropper in the channel.
 Also, QBER increases for increasing distance $L$ and is slightly more for $\eta=0.20$ with higher \textit{SKR} than for $\eta=0.15$ with lower \textit{SKR}.
 It can also be seen that increasing $t_d$ reduced the key rates; however, \textit{SKR} increases when using dual SPDs against using a single SPD.
 When compared for varying distances $L=80$ km, $L=100$ km, and $L=120$ km, similar behavior is observed where \textit{SKR} remains increased.
 However, as $L$ increases, the dual detector $C_{exp}$ becomes lesser than ideal $2 C_{th}$.
+The introduction of a 50:50 FBS prior to detection on the data line has a non-trivial impact on the QBER.
+While the FBS distributes incident photons equally between the dual SPDs, thereby reducing the per-detector $C$, the dark count rate of each detector remains unchanged, as it is an intrinsic property of the device.
+Consequently, the signal-to-noise ratio (SNR) in each SPD is degraded because the signal-to-dark count ratio decreases.
+Given that QBER is directly related to the fraction of erroneous detections, of which dark counts form a dominant contribution, the relative contribution of dark counts to the total detection events increases.
+This results in a slightly elevated QBER in dual SPDs compared to the single SPD configuration.